bierschi/robo_car/software/README.md

-## RoboControl
+## autonomous driving
-this folder contains all source files for the gui to control the car
+this folder contains all source files for the autonomous driving part

-- C++
-- Qt
-- CMake

-## RoboCar
+## remote_controlled
-this folder contains all source files for the RoboCar and shall be build directly on the Raspberry Pi
+this folder contains all source files for the remote controlled part
-- Ubuntu Mate
-- C++
-- CMake

-## testing
-this folder contains all source files to test the different sensors and to test the correct functionality of classes